Logiqx/gps-wizard/docs/accuracy/apple.md

   - Baseband processor is the Intel PMB9955 which contains an Intel XMM7560
   - Perhaps Broadcom - e.g. BCM47764, BCM47765 or BCM4778?
 - Ultra 2 (Sep 2023) - suspect Broadcom
+  - Apple S9 SiP (System-in-Package)
     - Baseband processor is the Intel PMB9955 which contains an Intel XMM7560
-  - Perhaps Broadcom - e.g. BCM47764, BCM47765 or BCM4778?
+    - Perhaps Broadcom for GNSS - e.g. BCM47764, BCM47765 or BCM4778?
       - Needs to be something that supports multi-band GNSS...
 - Series 10 (Sep 2024) - suspect Broadcom
+  - Apple System in Package (SiP) Assembly
     - Baseband processor is the Intel PMB9955 which contains an Intel XMM7560
-  - Perhaps Broadcom - e.g. BCM47764, BCM47765 or BCM4778?
+    - Perhaps Broadcom for GNSS - e.g. BCM47764, BCM47765 or BCM4778?